• Skip to primary navigation

 What non-dairy milk is best in this recipe?

-These gluten free devil's food cake will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+This gluten free devil’s food cake will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 More Gluten Free Chocolate Desserts: